 Facebook Messenger as Placement: In this scenario, the brand pays for Facebook to automatically place an ad in your private messenger inbox.
 To Facebook’s credit, they do limit this advertising option to those individuals who have private messaged the brand before.
 But, consider this:

-When do you private message a brand?
+Think about when you send a brand a private message.
 Is it to say “Wow, you guys are so fabulous I just wanted to send you this Facebook Message to let you know!”?
 No. If you’re that excited about them, you’d go to their Facebook Page and write them a great review.

 More likely it is to say “You guys really screwed up, I’d like assistance and a refund asap.
 Please get in touch.”
 If this is the case, how responsive are you going to be to them just showing up at your door and expecting to come in because they want to advertise to you now?